Glasgow Architecture Advert

 Finnieston Bridge from the west:

-Glasgow City Council - Bridge PR Oct 2005
+Glasgow City Council –Bridge information Oct 2005

-Finnieston Bridge site at Pacific Quay: new BRIDGE built for glasgow
+Finnieston Bridge site at Pacific Quay: new bridge built for glasgow

-Work to build a new 169-metre long road bridge across the River Clyde - the first in over 35 years - is well underway.
-[Ed.
+Work to build a new 169-metre long road bridge across the River Clyde – the first in over 35 years – is well underway.
+(Ed.
 New bridges over the river were built in Cambuslang (at Clydeford Road) and at Garrion Bridge (near Lanark) within that time.
-Indeed the Garrion Bridge structure is fairly new.]
+Indeed the Garrion Bridge structure is fairly new.)

 The £20.3m Finnieston Bridge will be a dramatic new landmark for Glasgow, featuring a central arch span which crosses the river at an angle between the roundabout at Broomielaw/Finnieston Street and the south side of the river.

-transport and two for private and commercial traffic, with additional pedestrian and cyclist paths.
+When complete, the bridge will accommodate four lanes; two dedicated to public transport and two for private and commercial traffic, with additional pedestrian and cyclist paths.
 It will also allow for the provision of a possible future Light Rapid Transit scheme.

 The bridge is being built by Kilsyth based Edmund Nuttall Ltd and is scheduled to be complete by July 2006.
 Construction started in May this year and piling works for the bridge foundations are currently taking place in the river using a large floating barge.